Therapy for Women in Newport Beach for Anxiety, Life Transitions, and Midlife Changes

 • Depression or anxiety during major life transitions like marriage, pregnancy, or motherhood—especially during seasons of midlife change.
 You can explore more about therapy for midlife women here.

-Through these changes, it can be easy to lose yourself — especially when transitions include increasing career demands, caretaking roles, or growing family responsibilities.
+Through these changes, it can be easy to lose yourself — especially when life includes increasing career demands, caretaking roles, or growing family responsibilities.
+These changes can also bring feelings of anxiety, depression, confusion and overwhelm.

-I’ve found myself asking the same questions many women bring into therapy:
+I’ve also found myself asking the same questions many women bring into therapy:

-These are deeply human questions.
 It is a true privilege for me to sit with women as they explore these questions for themselves.
-Often, it is in these seasons that the most profound personal growth can occur.
-Witnessing that growth and empowerment in other women is simply magical.
+Often, it is in these seasons that the most meaningful personal growth begins.
+Witnessing that growth — and the quiet empowerment that follows — is one of the most meaningful parts of my work.

 When something clicks — when a woman begins to see a pattern more clearly, finds her voice, sets a boundary, or realizes she doesn’t have to carry everything alone — new possibilities begin to open up.